cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 ## Structure

-In the above, two elements stand out:
+Two elements stand out in the above:

 * A `type` to categorize the event at a high level.
 For example, the Cosmos SDK uses the `message` _type_ to filter events by `Msg`.
-* A list of `attributes`, which are key-value pairs giving more information about the categorized event.
-For example, for the `message` type, we can filter events by key-value pairs using `message.action={some_action}, message.module={some_module}` or `message.sender={a_sender}`.
+* A list of `attributes`, which are key-value pairs giving more information on the categorized event.
+For example, we can filter events by key-value pairs using `message.action={some_action}, message.module={some_module}` or `message.sender={a_sender}` for the `message` type.

 <HighlightBox type="info">

-To parse the attribute values as strings, make sure to add `'` (single quotes) around each attribute value.
+Make sure to add `'` (single quotes) around each attribute value to parse the attribute values as strings.

 </HighlightBox>

 Events, their type, and attributes are defined on a per-module basis in the module's `/types/events.go` file.
-Additionally, each module documents its events under `spec/xx_events.md`.
+Each module additionally documents its events under `spec/xx_events.md`.

 Events are returned to the underlying consensus engine in response to the following ABCI messages: